martinhbramwell/ERPNextFailOver/README.md

 To get started you will need to copy `envars.example.sh` to `envars.sh` and adjust the values to conform to your configuration.

-It is strongly recommended to set up a host alias for both targets.
+It is recommended, but not necessary, to set up a host alias for both targets using `${HOME}/.ssh/config`.

+When `envars.sh` is correctly prepared you just need to run `prepareMasterAndSlave.sh` which handles everything else.  `prepareMasterAndSlave.sh` is *idempotent*, meaning you can rerun as often as needed and (while `envars.sh` remains unaltered) you will always get the same result.

 ##  After execution